DougTidwell/learn-katacoda/coderland/finish.md

-Congratulations!
+## Congratulations!

 You're now officially a serverless computing pioneer.
 Over the last few minutes, you have:

 1. Deployed a service to Knative
 1. Invoked that service via a web app
-1. Watched Knative scale the service to zero
-1. Re-invoked the service and watched Knative restart it
+1. Watched Knative scale the service to zero and restart it

 To continue your journey towards complete mastery of serverless computing and Knative, check out these resources: